 Fever.
-This can happen within a day of the blood transfusion.
-It’s usually temporary.
+This can happen during a transfusion or within 1 day of the blood transfusion.
+It’s

 Destruction of red blood cells by the body (hemolytic reaction).
 A hemolytic reaction happens when the body attacks the donated RBCs.
 This happens

-if a person gets a blood type that his or her blood isn’t compatible with.
-Donated
+if a person gets a blood type that their blood isn’t compatible with.
+Donated blood

-blood goes through a very careful matching process, so this reaction is very rare.
+goes through a very careful matching process, so this reaction is very rare.
+If it